PsuAstro528/Fall2023/tips/pluto/local.md

 6. For cloning, commiting and pushing change to GitHub, students can use the command line version of git (or an alternative git client).

-Warning:  Installing julia using conda (rather than downloading the binaries directly as described above) has been known to cause problems for other students.
+\warn{Installing julia using conda (rather than downloading the binaries directly as described above) has been known to cause problems for other students.}